Cory050506/serverfiles123/README.md

 In the "Open" field, type "%APPDATA%\.minecraft" (no quotes) and the ".minecraft" folder should open.
 Double click on the "mods" folder and drag every ".jar" file from the folder from earlier into the "mods" folder.

+After installing the mods, open the Minecraft Launcher and choose the "fabric-launcher.1.21.1" (should look something like that) and click "Play" and everything should work properly.

 Done!
 If you have any issues/questions, message me on Discord and I can help out as much as possible. :D